 GLOBE's current work also encompasses new initiatives on electro-mobility, REDD+ and natural capital governance towards the delivery of the 2030 Agenda and the Sustainable Development Goals.
 GLOBE's work on REDD+ readiness and natural capital governance for the delivery of climate and sustainable development objectives has developed into a specific programme currently working with parliamentarians in the Democratic Republic of Congo (DRC), Nigeria and Senegal with the support of the Global Environment Facility (GEF).

-From 2020 onwards, GLOBE International is developing new programmes examining the implications of governance failure, rising authoritarianism, attacks on democracy and constitutional freedoms, and a collapse in trust in institutions (including parliaments) for the role of independent parliaments and a responsive politics to the climate and planetary emergencies.
+Since 2020 GLOBE International has been developing new programmes examining the implications of governance failure, rising authoritarianism, attacks on democracy and constitutional freedoms, and a collapse in trust in institutions (including parliaments) for the role of independent parliaments and a responsive politics to the climate and planetary emergencies.
 GLOBE International is also developing a new model of parliamentary engagement through a new service-based GLOBE fellowship programme.